CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    ![](media/M4PBISR2.png)

 1. In this module, you have learned to embed a Power BI report with data security as per the user’s context.

+## Summary

+In this lab you have covered the following:

+- Embedded a Power BI report using App Owns Data embedding
+- Integrated the Q&A feature in Power BI for natural language queries
+- Exported data from a Power BI visual for further analysis
+- Configured row-level security to ensure data security based on user context

+### You have successfully completed the lab